congto/kubernetes-by-examples/README.md

 # Kubernetes by examples
-Collection of example for practicing with Kubernetes
+Collection of examples for practicing with Kubernetes